AVRDevlepor/Roblox/Tutorials/DebugLib.md

 You can see that there's three protos, but there's only two functions?
 Well, there's actually a third function.
 The unnamed function is the anonymous function passed through `table.foreachi` to iterate the list of protos.

 # Upvalues
 Alright, now we can finally get some upvalue action in here.
 An upvalue is a reference to a local variable--but there's a drawback.
-An upvalue has to be up the call stack; it can't be down the call stack or in the same call stack index.
+An upvalue has to be up the call stack; it can't be down the call stack or in the same call stack level.
 It's confusing and you'll probably need a visualization to understand this:
 ```lua
 local LocalVar1 = "Some local variable."
 local function f()